-- 4.1 For goods/services rendered by employees of the service provider at the premises of the service procurer, the service provider may call upon third parties (e.g. sub-suppliers, subcontractors) for the provision of its goods/services only with the prior written consent of the service procurer.
-The service provider shall remain liable for service provision in accordance with the contract by the third parties called upon. - 4.2 Substitution is excluded unless otherwise expressly agreed. - 4.3 The parties shall impose the obligations set out in sections 3 (deployment of employees), 5 (workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law), 24 (confidentiality) and 25 (data protection and data security) on the third parties called upon (e.g. suppliers, subcontractors, substitutes). - 5 Workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law - 5.1 For goods/services provided in Switzerland within the framework of contract performance, the service provider shall comply with the workplace health and safety provisions and employment conditions applicable at the place of performance, the notification and authorisation duties in accordance with the Federal Act of 17 June 2005 on Measures to Combat Illegal Employment (IEA)2 and the provisions on the equal treatment of men and women in terms of equal pay.
-The employment conditions shall be deemed to encompass collective and standard employment contracts or, where no such contracts exist, the actual employment conditions customary for the location and occupation.
+- 4.1 For goods/services rendered by employees of the service provider at the premises of the service procurer, the service provider may engage third parties (e.g. suppliers, subcontractors) for the provision of its goods/services only with the prior written consent of the service procurer.
+The service provider shall remain liable for the provision of goods/services in accordance with the contract by the third parties called upon. - 4.2 Substitution is excluded unless otherwise expressly agreed. - 4.3 The parties shall impose the obligations set out in sections 3 (deployment of employees), 5

-For the production of individual software, the General terms and conditions for IT works contracts and contracts for the maintenance of individual software
+For the production of individual software, the general terms and conditions for IT work contracts and contracts for the maintenance of individual software packages shall apply.